-There are no cities in Chile with a population of more than 1 million, although a few come close, and some are much larger when the metropolitan area is considered.
-Santiago, the capital, is the largest city.
-The city/urban population is 308,000, but the Santiago Metropolitan Region has more than 6 million inhabitants, representing the most populated and most densely populated region in Chile.
+There are no cities in Chile with a population of more than 1 million, although a few come close, and some are much larger when the entire metropolitan area is considered.
+Santiago, the capital, is also the largest city.
+The city/urban population is 308,000, but the Santiago Metropolitan Region has 7.2 million inhabitants, representing the most populated and most densely populated region in Chile.

 The 5 largest cities in Chile are:

 Chile, officially the Republic of Chile, is a South American country with a long yet narrow strip of land that sits between the Pacific Ocean and the Andes mountains with a total area of 756,096 square kilometers (291,930 square miles), making it the 38th largest country by area.

 The last official census took place in Chile back in 2002, which placed the population at 15.1 million.
 The official 2012 estimate placed Chile's population at 17.4 million.

 Chile's population has grown steadily over the past 60 years, rising from only 6 million in 1950 to almost triple that number -- more than 18 million people now call Chile home.
 From 1960 to 2012, Chile's population grew 127%, and now represents 0.25% of the world's population.
 That means 1 in 404 people on earth is a Chilean resident.

 Chile is a very multiethnic society, although studies on the country's ethnic structure vary a great deal.
 One study found that 30% of Chile's population is of Caucasian origin.
 A genetic study by the University of Chile found that the average Chilean's genes are 35% Amerindian and 64% Caucasian.

 Many Chileans self-identify as white, and the 2011 Latinobarometro survey found that 59% of surveyed Chileans considered themselves white, while 25% answered "mestizo" and 8% answered "indigenous."